-Ability to characterise different parts of a collection according to their history.
+Coping with complexity Ability to characterise different parts of a collection according to their history.
 Ability to read, record and interpret object histories.
 Ability to extract information from historical and current archaeological archives.
 Understanding of different methods of historical archaeological archive creation and compilation.
-Understanding of varying requirements of different people wanting access to collections or galleries e.g. different learning styles, physical and intellectual access levels, and expectations etc. Coping with complexity Understanding of ethical issues around museum archaeology / human remains / ethnographic material / museum collecting and disposal.
+Understanding of varying requirements of different people wanting access to collections or galleries e.g. different learning styles, physical and intellectual access levels, and expectations etc. Understanding of ethical issues around museum archaeology / human remains / ethnographic material / museum collecting and disposal.
 Understanding of legal issues around museum archaeology, acquisition, due diligence and disposal.
 Understanding and ability to deliver information about archaeological archives and collections using a variety of methods.
-Understanding and ability to deliver information about archaeological archives and collections using a variety of methods.
 Can recognise and resolve potential conflicts of interest within an established framework.
-Understanding of principles of collections care and desired outcomes.
+Perception of professional context Understanding of principles of collections care and desired outcomes.
 Understanding of the principal beneficiaries of museum practice.
-Perception of Works to improve own levels of expertise, e.g. CPD, training. - Understands how their work contributes to a variety of internal and external agendas and institutional work professional programmes. conduct Understands the ethical requirements of the Code of conduct and uses them to guide and review own practice and, where applicable, that of others.
+Works to improve own levels of expertise, e.g. CPD, training.
+Understands how their work contributes to a variety of internal and external agendas and institutional work programmes.
+Understands the ethical requirements of the Code of conduct and uses them to guide and review own practice and, where applicable, that of others.
 Upholds and promotes the values of the Institute to work in the public interest.